acterglobal/a3/docs/content/docs/dev/testing.md

 You need a fresh [`synapse` matrix backend](https://matrix-org.github.io/synapse/latest/) with a specific configuration.
 We recommend to just use our docker-compose setup for that:

 #### Docker Container

 We have a `docker` container image available with that setup already for you at `lightyear/effektio-synapse-ci:latest`.
 Easiest is to use `docker-compose up -d` to run it locally from the root directory.
 This will also create the necessary `admin` account.

 <details>
 <summary><strong>Custom Synapse-Server</strong></summary>

-If you can't or don't want to use the docekr containers, you'll need a synapse matrix backend with the following settings included (in the `homeserver.yaml`):
+If you can't or don't want to use the docker containers, you'll need a synapse matrix backend with the following settings included (in the `homeserver.yaml`):

 ```yaml
 allow_guest_access: true